BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/rgbPixels.md

 ## Project Details

 Using binary, create a bitmap that is 4x4 or larger.
 Must use two or more colors and you can NOT include black or white.
 Draw a small image (not just a pattern) OR a letter from your initials.
-For example, Justin Riley would either draw a pixelated J or a pixelated R.
+For example, Justin Riley would either draw a pixelated J OR a pixelated R.

 ![Pixel J](/apcsp\digitalinfo\pixelJ.PNG)

 ![Pixel R](/apcsp\digitalinfo\pixelR.PNG)